spot_img

 1. Input Scan: During this phase, the PLC reads and updates input values from connected sensors and devices.
 It collects data about the state of the external environment.

-2. Program Execution: In this step, the PLC processes the program logic based on the received input signals.
-It executes instructions, evaluates conditions, performs calculations, and determines the appropriate outputs.
+2. Program Execution: In this step, the PLC processes the program logic based on the input signals it receives.
+Additionally, it executes instructions, evaluates conditions, performs necessary calculations, and consequently determines the appropriate outputs, ensuring that the controlled system operates as intended.

-3. Output Scan: Once the program logic is executed, the PLC updates the output values accordingly.
-These values are sent to connected actuators, relays, motors, and other devices to control the desired operations.
+3. Output Scan: Once the program logic executed, the PLC updates the output values accordingly.
+These values sent to connected actuators, relays, motors, and other devices to control the desired operations.

 4. Housekeeping: The PLC performs various housekeeping tasks during this phase, including updating internal variables, checking for errors, and monitoring system health.
 It prepares itself for the next scan cycle.